The London Green Directory!

 What about London’s footprint?

 In Canada, the responsibility for managing and reducing waste is shared among federal, provincial, territorial and municipal governments.
 Canadians being among the largest waste producers per capita on the planet, the amount of food wasted each year is particularly staggering.
-In Canada, about $31 billion worth of food is wasted annually.
-This equates to about $868 worth of food wasted per person per year.
+In Canada 50 million tonnes, about $20 billion worth, of food is wasted annually.
+This equates to about 79 kilograms, or $1,300 worth, of food wasted per average household per year.
 Consumers are responsible for the largest share of food waste, at approximately 47%.
 The remaining food waste is generated along the supply chain, where food is grown, processed, transported and sold.

 Provinces and territorial authorities establish waste reduction policies and programs, and approve and monitor waste management operations such as recycling centres, landfills and hazardous waste facilities.
 Discarded organics are a significant source of greenhouse gas pollution, representing 5% of Ontario’s total emissions.
-Existing provincial programs include: the Blue Box Program, the municipal Hazardous or Special Waste Program, the Waste Electrical and Electronic Equipment Program and the Used Tires Program.
-The province also has a Deposit Return Program for beverage and alcohol containers.
+Existing provincial programs include: the Tires Regulation, Batteries Regulation, Electrical and Electronic Equipment Regulation, and the Hazardous and Special Products Regulation.
+All of these regulations are based on the framework of the Resource Recovery and Circular Economy Act (2016).
+The province also has a Deposit Return Program for alcohol containers.

 The Food and Organic Waste Framework’s Action Plan and Policy Statement, April 30, 2018, includes policy statements and targets directing municipalities and all private businesses to take actions.
-The Waste-Free Ontario Act (2016) and Waste-Free Ontario: Building the Circular Economy Act require producers to take full responsibility for recovering resources and reducing waste associated with their products and packaging. and reintegrate it into the production stream.
-TH Ontario government has also introduced a regulation requiring producers to collect and safety manage the full life-cycle of their electrical and electronic equipment, such as cell phones, computers, printers and gaming equipment.
-The regulation, enforceable as of January 1, 2021. also promotes the reuse and refurbishment of products so they can be resold.
+The Waste-Free Ontario Act (2016) and Waste-Free Ontario: Building the Circular Economy Act requires producers to take full responsibility for recovering resources and reducing waste associated with their products and packaging as well as reintegrating that waste into the production stream.
+The Ontario government has also introduced a regulation requiring producers to collect and safely manage the full life-cycle of their electrical and electronic equipment, such as cell phones, computers, printers and gaming equipment.
+The Made-in-Ontario Electronics regulation, enforceable as of January 1, 2021. also promotes the reuse and refurbishment of products so they can be resold.

 Thus in 2018, the City developed a long-term Residual Waste Disposal Strategy, a plan to manage residual waste (material that goes to landfill) that cannot be diverted and requires a mandatory Environmental Assessment (EA) approved by Ontario’s Ministry of the Environment, Conservation and Parks, and Cabinet.
 This plan expects to expand the W12A landfill site and find solutions to manage residual waste until 2050 (25 years beyond the current approved capacity of the landfill).
 Other smaller municipalities may be required to use the site as well given certain limits.
-Overall, London is committed to increasing its current residential (household) waste diversion rate to 60% by 2022, from the 2018 rate of 45%.
+In 2020 London committed to increasing its current residential (household) waste diversion rate to 60% by 2022, from the 2018 rate of 45%.
+Unfortunately the Covid-19 Pandemic Emergency that occurred in March 2020 caused plans to be delayed by six to eighteen months.
+This caused the City to need to readjust their timeline and budget to align with 2021-2023.

-In 2018, TREA started visiting residents in our neighbourhoods to discuss personal planning for further waste reduction.
-Please visit our website at https://www.trea.ca/waste-free/ to participate with our waste reduction survey, waste guide and 30 day waste reduction challenge We also introduced a program for elementary schools including a survey, activity book, and curriculum materials in the spring of 2021 as another option to visit neighbourhoods.
+In 2018, TREA visited residents in our neighbourhoods to discuss personal planning for further waste reduction.
+Please visit our Waste-Free Initiative page to participate with our waste reduction survey, waste guide and 30 day waste reduction challenge.
+We also introduced a program for elementary schools including a survey, activity book, and curriculum materials in the spring of 2021 as another option to visit neighbourhoods.

-During 2019 and 2020 TREA helped create a foundation for a tool lending library (an option to reduce purchase of seldom used tools and items going to landfill), now housed and facilitated by Reimagine Co alongside their waste free grocery and community hub space.
+During 2019 and 2020 TREA partnered with ReImagine Co to found a tool lending library (an option to reduce purchase of seldom used tools and items going to landfill), now housed and facilitated by Reimagine Co alongside their waste free grocery and community hub space.
 We expect to continue to promote waste free in the foreseeable future.
 We welcome your participation.

 Household Waste Disposal in London